 The steps above can be repeated for every visible feature in an image or a video.

-While this guide does not require a rail engineer to implement it, you can see how it will help you streamline asset mapping.
+While this guide does not require a rail engineers to implement it, you can see how it will help you streamline asset mapping.
 Congratulations, you have now successfully located all above ground assets from your office.